canada-ca/tracker/frontend/README.md

 #### Running the linter

 The linter performs a code analysis that flags programming errors, bugs, stylistic errors, and suspicious constructs.
-Style errors are determined by the prettier configuration in `.prettierrc`, and plugins exist for automatically formatting code on file saves.
+Style errors are determined by the prettier configuration in `.prettierrc`, and plugins exist for automatically formatting code on file save.

 ```sh
 npm run lint